 Content

-Scalp psoriasis is a common form of psoriasis that affects the scalp.
+Scalp psoriasis is a common form of psoriasis, an autoimmune condition that causes skin cells to grow faster than normal and form plaque layers on the skin’s surface.
 According to a 2016 study published in Clinical and Experimental Dermatology, between 45 percent and 56 percent of people with psoriasis also have scalp psoriasis.

-In addition to affecting your scalp, this type of psoriasis can extend onto your forehead and the back of your neck.
+Scalp psoriasis also can extend onto your forehead and the back of your neck.

-The signs and symptoms of scalp psoriasis include patches of skin that look unusual compared to the rest of your scalp.
+The first symptom of scalp psoriasis you might notice is patches of skin that look unusual compared to the rest of your scalp.

-Generally, the affected areas of your scalp can be:
+Generally, these affected areas of your scalp may be:

 Flaky and dandruff-like